 - A photocopy of the death certificate or provincial or territorial vital statistics document, if the application is being made on behalf of a deceased person.

-- Remember to include an email address where CIC can communicate with you.
+- Remember to include an email address where IRCC can communicate with you.

 - An immigration consultant in good standing with the ICCRC (Immigration Consultants of Canada Regulatory Council).